Planning a trip to Italy can go one of two ways.

 The only downside to doing this is when you come to top up the app it is all in Italian.

-The way we got around this was by going into a petrol station on the Highway and asking the cashier to set it up for us.
+We got around this by going into a petrol station on the Highway and asking the cashier to set it up for us.
 She was super helpful and friendly and didn’t mind at all.

 Would you love to travel to Italy more often but could use some tips on how to do it for a lot less?